Derek Freeman: Freeman and Mead in Canberra

 The events also affected Freeman's career by making the Malaysian government declare him persona non grata in Borneo, the place which had been his primary research site.
 Freeman then traveled to Europe to study psychoanalysis for two years.
 He contacted Margaret Mead, asking her to introduce him to the American psychoanalytic milieu, which she reluctantly did.
-Mead knew at that point that Freeman had privately criticized her work in Samoa, and also had heard of his reputation for being difficult to deal with.
+Mead knew at that point that Freeman had privately criticised her work in Samoa, and also had heard of his reputation for being difficult to deal with.
 In November 1964 Mead visited the Australian National University and she and Freeman had their only meeting.
 Freeman privately presented Mead with most of the critique of her work that he would later publish after her death, and at a public meeting they had a heated discussion about the importance of female virginity in Samoan culture.
 During this meeting Freeman made a peculiar faux pas.
 When Mead asked why he had not brought his undergraduate thesis on Samoan social structure to her residence the night before, he replied "because I was afraid you might ask me to stay the night".
 Mead was by then more than 60 years old and walked with a cane, and the suggestion that Freeman thought Mead might seduce him caused hilarity in the auditorium.
 Freeman later commented that he had no idea why he said what he did, and that he was himself mortified at hearing his own words.
 This slip and subsequent events in Samoa, have been used to argue that Freeman's academic relationship with Margaret Mead was complicated by Freeman's emotions.
 Freeman later admitted that he did feel intimidated by Mead even as he was administering his harsh verbal critique of her work, and he described her as a "castrator of men" to whose power he did not want to succumb.